-- ePortfolio – an online repository for students to store information about their training and learning to demonstrate their work readiness to employers and educational institutions.
+- a CV builder for student to be able to store information about their training and learning to demonstrate their work readiness to employers and educational institutions and generate a CV

-- World of Work (WOW) Challenge – to encourage students to participate in industry and employer immersion activities, a 100 hour work exposure challenge for students year 7 to 10.
+- the 100 hour World of Work (WOW) Challenge to encourage students to participate in industry and employer immersion activities

-- Online portal – a noticeboard for employers to advertise work experience and employment opportunities for students.
+- an online portal to connect students with work experience and employment opportunities

-- Online community – a place for students to share their experiences, build a sense of community and support each other in the achievement of their career goals.
+An online community will also be available for students studying VET to share their experiences, build a sense of community and support each other in the achievement of their career goals.

-The department is working closely with registered training organisations to support them to provide quality training delivery to school students.
+The department is working closely with RTOs to support them to provide quality training delivery to school students.
 This work will help schools to make informed decisions about training delivery partners that suit their students and local industry and community need.

 Ensuring that high quality, industry linked VET is delivered to students is a key focus of the policy and we are committed to supporting schools and RTOs to deliver on these reforms.

-The webinars below have been filmed to assist RTOs to understand the policy and their role in delivering training to school students.
+These webinars have been filmed to assist RTOs to understand the policy and their role in delivering training to school students.

 Clare Feszczak: [00:00:00] Welcome everyone to today's webinar.
 This is the first in a series of webinars to RTOs (registered training organisation) , and I'm really pleased to be here today with Chris Zielinski from Department for Innovation and Skills (DIS) .
 This is a joint initiative with Department for Innovation and Skills, both government departments working together on the VET for School Students Policy.

 This is a question and answer session.
 So you can submit questions on the right hand panel on your screen, and we will try and get to as many questions as possible through the webinar.